 So far in 2017, there have been world championship medals awarded in 90 of the events that will be contested at PyeongChang 2018.
-Canadian athletes have won 24 of them (5 gold, 11 silver, 8 bronze) to sit tied with the United States (12 gold, 6 silver, 6 bronze), just behind Germany’s 34 medals (17 gold, 10 silver, 7 bronze).
+Canadian athletes have won 26 of them (5 gold, 13 silver, 8 bronze) sitting just above the United States’ 25 medals (12 gold, 6 silver, 7 bronze), and just behind Germany’s 34 medals (17 gold, 10 silver, 7 bronze).

 There are still three world championships to come in 2017.
 The ISU World Team Trophy in figure skating begins on Thursday in Tokyo, with medals awarded on Saturday.
 The World Mixed Doubles Curling Championship will start Saturday in Lethbridge, Alberta and run through to April 29.
 The winter season will conclude with the IIHF Ice Hockey World Championship May 5-21 in Cologne, Germany and Paris, France.